AllySakura/AllySakura/README.md

 I'll be showcasing my portfolio and any technical work or projects I create.
 Some profile links and icons will be here too.

-While I prefer to go by Ally Magika, my actual name is Alejandro Burgos.
+While I prefer to go by Ally Magika, my actual name is Alejandro Burgos Ortiz.
 I'm quite reserved but I contain a lot of energy.